A Game of Pawns: Always Grabbing-or-Giving Pawn Games

-Let $c = \zug{v_0, P}$.
-We define $v'_0 = \zug{v_0, 1}$ if \PO controls $v$ in the initial configuration $c$, and otherwise $v'_0 = \zug{v_0, 2}$.
-In App.~\ref{}, we prove that \PO wins $\G$ from $c$ iff he wins $\G'$ from $v_0$.
-Since solving $\G'$ can be done in PTIME (Thm.~\ref{thm:turn-based}), we have the following. } In this section, we show that MVPP always grabbing or giving games are in PTIME.
+In this section, we show that MVPP always grabbing or giving games are in PTIME.
 We find it intriguing that a seemingly small change in the mechanism -- allowing a choice between grabbing and giving instead of only grabbing -- reduces the complexity to $\PTIME$ from $\EXP$-complete.
 We make the following simple observation.

-\begin{observation} In an always grabbing or giving game, every time \PLi makes a move from a vertex $v$ to a vertex $u$, \PLni can decide which player controls $u$. \end{observation} If \PLni does not control $p_{u}$ that owns $u$ and he wants to control $u$, he can grab $p_{u}$ from \PLi.
+\begin{obs} In an always grabbing or giving game, every time \PLi makes a move from a vertex $v$ to a vertex $u$, \PLni can decide which player controls $u$. \end{obs} If \PLni does not control $p_{u}$ that owns $u$ and he wants to control $u$, he can grab $p_{u}$ from \PLi.
 If he does not want to control $u$ and if he has $p_{u}$, he can give it to \PLi.